Cardinals vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Tanner Bibee gets the nod for the Cleveland Guardians on Saturday at Progressive Field against Nolan Gorman and the St. Louis Cardinals.
-First pitch is set for 7:15 PM ET in this second game of a three-game series.
+Steven Kwan and the Cleveland Guardians will hit the field on Sunday at Progressive Field against Jordan Montgomery, who starts for the St. Louis Cardinals.
+First pitch is at 1:40 PM ET.

-The Guardians are -120 moneyline favorites for this matchup against the Cardinals (+100).
-St. Louis (-1.5) is favored on the run line.
-The over/under is 8.5 runs for this contest.
+The favored Cardinals have -140 moneyline odds against the underdog Guardians, who are listed at +115.
+St. Louis is a 1.5-run favorite (at +120 odds).
+The total is 8.5 runs for the game (with -110 odds to go over and -110 odds to go under).

 Rep your team with officially licensed Cardinals gear!
 Head to Fanatics to find jerseys, shirts, and much more.